 See the recipe card at the end of the post for full ingredients, quantities, and a printable version.

-- Xacuti masala: It is made by roasting whole spices (like black pepper, cumin, cloves, coriander seeds, star anise, fennel, mace, cinnamon, green cardamom, and nutmeg), dry red chilies, poppy seeds, and coconut.
+- Xacuti masala: This Goan chicken curry is made by roasting whole spices (like black pepper, cumin, cloves, coriander seeds, star anise, fennel, mace, cinnamon, green cardamom, and nutmeg), dry red chilies, poppy seeds, and coconut.
 This aromatic Goan xacuti masala gives the curry its rich colour, flavor, and authentic Goan aroma.

 - Coconut: Freshly grated coconut works best, but coconut milk can be used as a substitute.

-- Poppy seeds (khus-khus): They are available in Goa, and we add them to our xacuti masala for rich texture and flavor.
+- Poppy seeds (khus-khus): They are easily available in Goa, and we add them to our xacuti masala for a rich texture and flavor.
 Skip if not available.
-I have made it without using poppy seeds many times.
+I have made Goan xacuti many times without using poppy seeds.

 If you're going to make this recipe, make sure to follow this top tip!

 This is where most chicken xacuti recipes fail.
-Xacuti is known for its dark brown color masala.
-If you use Kashmiri red chilies to make the masala, you will end up with a bright red color gravy.
+Xacuti is known for its dark brown-colored masala.
+If you use Kashmiri red chilies to make the masala, you will end up with a bright red-colored gravy.

 So either avoid or use fewer Kashmiri red chilies or byadagi chilies in the masala.
 Use red chilies that don't add color to the curry and are less spicy.
 You can use Motio chilies, Mapusa chilies.